markcheret/footnotes/readme.txt

 == Changelog ==

+= 2.5.5d0 =
+- Update: Stylesheets: increase speed and energy efficiency by tailoring stylesheets to the needs of the instance, thanks to @docteurfitness design contribution.
+- Bugfix: Stylesheets: minify to shrink the carbon footprint, increase speed and implement best practice, thanks to @docteurfitness issue report.
+- Bugfix: Libraries: optimize processes by loading external and internal scripts only if needed, thanks to @docteurfitness issue report.

 = 2.5.4 =
 - Bugfix: Referrers: optional fixes to vertical alignment, font size and position (static) for in-theme consistency and cross-theme stability, thanks to @tomturowski bug report.
 - Bugfix: Tooltips: fix jQuery positioning bug moving tooltips out of view and affecting (TablePress tables in) some themes, thanks to @wisenilesh bug report.